Walk, walk, walk around Macau, and you'll see a lot! Here are some of my must-see places:

 Macau is a gateway to China as well and if you equip yourself with a visa, then you can easily flick over the border.

 Personally I prefer Macau to Hong Kong, it seems to have kept more of its visible and accessible history to walk around.
-Yet Hong Kong is also only a short ferry ride away. over 7 years ago
+Yet Hong Kong is also only a short ferry ride away. about 10 years ago